CodeSantiago/progresso-api/README.md

   "description": "Read 20 minutes"
 }

-Mark Completion
+7.4 Mark Habit Completion
 POST /habits/1/log
 Authorization: Bearer <token>
 {
   "completion_date": "2025-11-20"
 }

+8. Deployment (Railway)

+Progresso API is configured for deployment on Railway.
+For a successful deployment:

+Add the environment variables in Railway:

+DATABASE_URL

+SECRET_KEY

+Include the Procfile at the project root:

+web: uvicorn app.main:app --host 0.0.0.0 --port $PORT

+Deploy automatically from GitHub on each push.

-Author
+9. Author

 Santiago López
-Project built from scratch while learning backend architecture, authentication, and cloud deployment.
+Progresso API was built as a full backend learning project, including architecture, authentication, database design and deployment.
-Guided step by step with the goal of building production-ready APIs.

-Contributions

-This project is personal learning, but improvements, suggestions, and pull requests are welcome.

-📄 License
+10. License

 MIT License.